AndrewJBateman/ionic-api-techdata/README.md

 * Progressive Web App (PWA) with web manifest and service worker - added using the @angular/pwa package.
 * Copy function copies to Clipboard.
-* Updated to Angular 10, Ionic 5.
 * Deployed on netlify.
 Not necessary to create build file before pushing to Github repo.
 This is done by Netlify Deployment.

 ## :clipboard: Status & To-do list

-* Status: NOT working
-* When working app shows API data.
+* Status: NOT working - probable an issue with service-worker.
+When working app shows API data.
+Passes linting.
+* To-do: Recreate in latest Ionic and add service worker.

 * To-do: - recreate with new Ionic app and improve http get method.